nilium/st-theme-freesia/README.md

 Freesia Theme
 ==============================================================================

 Freesia is a dark, fairly low-contrast theme with a lot of purple.
-It's intended for use with dark color schemes and currently only includes a dark variant.
+It's intended for use with dark to medium color schemes and currently includes dark, medium, and light variants.

 ![Freesia Theme](https://github.com/nilium/st-theme-freesia/raw/master/screenshot.png)